-Since Get Out, the Horror and Sci-fi genre has seen the release of Lovecraft Country, Us and Antebellum where the theme of violence looms large.
+Since Get Out, the Horror and Black Sci-fi genre has seen the release of Lovecraft Country, Us and Antebellum where the theme of repressed Black American violence and the Post Traumatic Slave Syndrome loom large.

-In particular, the theme of repressed violence seems to linger in almost every scene which is taut with the possibility that the repressed violence of African Americans towards Whites as symbols of White Supremacy may spontaneously and unpredictably explode on Screen in the same way it threatens to combust in Society.
+In particular, the theme of repressed Black American violence seems to linger in almost every scene of these works of Black Science Fiction which is taut with the possibility that the repressed violence of Black Americans towards Whites as symbols of White Supremacy may spontaneously and unpredictably explode on Screen in the same way it threatens to combust in a seemingly ‘normal’ American Society.

-Whilst Reviewers have expressed different sentiments as to the effectiveness of the violence Motif in each of these releases, its important to consider why the issue of repressed African American and Black diaspora violence exists and where it comes from.
+Whilst Reviewers have expressed different sentiments as to the effectiveness of the violence Motif in each of these Black Science Fiction releases, its important to consider why the issue of repressed Black American and Black diaspora violence exists and where it comes from Historically.

 Post Traumatic Slave Syndrome